• Skip to main content

 Find it: Amazon | Bookshop

 My son loved this book and could not stop talking about it after I read it aloud to him.
 Elephant loves noodles and likes having his animal friends over for pasta parties!
-But the kangaroos, who make all the rules and thus hold all the power declare that pasta is only to be eaten by kangaroos.
-They declare that the other animals should eat sticks and branches instead.
-This simply won’t do and Elephant and his friends invent a machine that turns ordinary objects into pasta!
+When power-hungry kangaroos prevent others from enjoying pasta, Elephant and his friends take matters into their own hands.
 I love the clever wordplay and the sneaky subversiveness of the non-kangaroo animals to protest the unjust law.
-Of course, the marvelous conclusion reaffirms that injustice and inequality must always be challenged.
 Highly recommended.

 Emotions and Self-Reflection